AlexeyYurko/Various-python-scrapers/NAEA/README.md

 http://www.naea.co.uk

-Python script &amp; grab list of estate agents from naea.co.uk, town by town
+Python script for grabbing list of estate agents from naea.co.uk, town by town